for two flutes

 for violin and harpsichord

 Commissioned by the Bach Centenary Bremen for Matthias Cordes.
-First performed by Matthias Cordes (violin) & Renate Bratschke (harpsichord), Radio Bremen, 8th October 2000.
+First performed by Matthias Cordes (violin) & Renate Bratschke (harpsichord), at Radio Bremen, Germany, on 8th October 2000.

 Instrumentation: Violin, Harpsichord